 MARKET GHOST TOUR

 Since 2003 the Market Ghost Tour has been a part of Pike Place Market.
-Thank you for your attendance and support over these years.
-The tours are currently closed.
+The public walking tours are currently closed.
+To book a private tour with 6 or more people contact us.

 Within the next three years Mercedes began heavily researching the ghost stories and crafting them into a formal year round business.
 Her experience as a film archivist with PBS lent itself well to the research.
 She spent hours going through former leases, health department records and archives in the libraries around Seattle.
 By 2010, when ghost hunting became popular on television, she aligned herself with TV personalities and paranormal researchers to delve even further into the stories.
 Mercedes always maintained a simple mission; to connect people with the individuals that have impacted the Market's growth.
 Her development of the company led to relationships with descendants of the people she was researching, to speaking engagements about the history of the Market, and to writing a book about the subject.
 Her book, Seattle's Market Ghost Stories, received a Literary Lion Award in 2011 from the King County Library System.
 Her volunteer work along side Gregg Olsen (author of Starvation Heights) and WSPIR Paranormal helped raise over $30,000 for the Kitsap Library System in 2011.
 In preserving and researching the stories of the Pike Place Market she has always hoped to inspire people to see not only the Market, but their own neighborhoods and cities, in a new way.